funder-quest/inco-hardhat/README.md

 ### Tasks

-#### Deploy EncryptedERC20
+#### Deploy RandomPhoto

-Deploy a new instance of the EncryptedERC20 contract via a task:
+Deploy a new instance of the RandomPhoto contract via a task:

 ```sh
 pnpm task:deployERC20